andrewdodd/django-nsync/docs/overview.rst

 The current choices for how this 'selection' behaves are:

  - Always acts on a single object
- - Found by the "``match_field``" value
+ - Found by the "``match_on``" value

-   - Found by looking for an object with matching values for the '``match_field_names``' in the 'values' provided (huh? feeling lost?, it'll make sense in the examples)
+   - Found by looking for an object that has the same 'values' as those provided for the model fields specified in the '``match_on``' list of fields. (huh? feeling lost?, it'll make sense in the examples)
-   - This could either be a 'unique' field with which to find your object, OR it could be a list of fields to use to find your object.
+   - The '``match_on``' column could be a 'unique' field with which to find your object, OR it could be a list of fields to use to find your object.

 - Actions that target mulitple obects "could" be possible, but they are hard and probably not worth the trouble